muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T58)
+- Fix: Input Viewer does not always update VJOY output data (axis or buttons) because API calls do not trigger an input event into GremlinEx.
+Reworked internal messaging to capture these more reliably.
+- Fix: Input Viewer does not always remember device selections between sessions.
+- Fix: Input Viewer visuals updated to handle non UI thread events.
+- Fix: TempoEx does not always update the conditions tab on action add/remove
+- Fix: more QT C++ garbage collection shenanigans checks
+- Added: Input Viewer quick VJOY select buttons for the first three VJOY devices.
+- Added: Hourglass on action/container add.
+- Added: VjoyRemap: Multiply and Trim axis merge modes added to merge function
+- Added: VjoyRemap: re-enabled design time axis repeater for axis and merge outputs.
+Limitation: any applied curves may not reliably reflect at design time because the execution graph does not exist at design time so all runtime computations are not in effect.

+#### Known issues
+- Condition status button may not turn off in some situations when conditions are removed if they were previously added.
+This is cosmetic and will be fixed eventually.

 ### (m76T57)
 - Added additional instrumentation to TempoEx to output configuration and logic flow to the log file (requires container verbose mode).
 - Added additional instrumentation to Vjoy Remap to output more data to the log file (requires vjoy or joystick verbose mode).